 Provider Profile Portal

-Beginning October 14, 2020, DCDEE transitioned away from their daily Child Care Provider Survey to a weekly update on child care provider operating status, capacity and openings using the newly launched NC Child Care Resource & Referral Council Provider Profile Portal.
-The information you enter into the Portal is used to match families in need of child care with available care options and to inform decisions about programmatic and financial policies to support child care programs, as well as PPE supply orders.
+Each month you will receive an email from the NC Child Care Resource & Referral Council requesting for you to log in to the Provider Profile Portal to update your current enrollment status and any other information that has changed in your program such as contact information, rates, operating hours, etc. The information you enter into the Portal is used to match families in need of child care with available care options and to inform decisions about programmatic and financial policies to support child care programs.

 What is the Provider Profile Portal?